Why is this medication prescribed?

 Before using nicotine lozenges,

-• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: non-nicotine smoking cessation aids, such as bupropion (Wellbutrin) or varenicline (Chantix), and medications for depression or asthma.
-Your doctor may need to change the doses of your medications once you stop smoking.
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using nicotine lozenges.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 What special dietary instructions should I follow?